Better Language Models Exhibit Higher Visual Alignment: Introduction

-Using the \benchmarkappreviation{} benchmark, we investigate what properties and design choices enable language models to be effectively leveraged in vision-centric tasks.
-As one of our key results, we find that features extracted from decoder-based LLMs are more effective compared to encoder-based embeddings.
-Intriguingly, we find that general LLM capability, as measured through MMLU \citep{hendrycks_MMLU_2021}, correlates positively with the model's \benchmarkappreviation{} visual performance, as shown in Figure~\ref{fig:scaling-laws-llms}.
-Even off-the-shelf, text-only LLMs without embedding-specific fine-tuning demonstrate strong visual representation abilities.
+We observe non-trivial zero-shot generalization across language model types, indicating latent visual-semantic alignment.
+In particular, features from modern generative LLMs outperform classic encoder-based embeddings such as BERT \citep{devlin-bert-2019}.
+This advantage of decoder-based models persists when controlling for pretraining data and parameter count across architectures.
+Intriguingly, we find that general LLM capability, as measured by MMLU-Pro~\citep{hendrycks_MMLU_2021}, correlates positively with the model's visual performance, as shown in Figure~\ref{fig:scaling-laws-llms}.
+Even off-the-shelf LLMs without embedding-specific fine-tuning exhibit strong visual representation abilities.

-Based on these findings, we propose ``\textbf{Share}d Vision-Language-\textbf{Lock}ed Tuning'' (\methodname{}), a straightforward late-fusion VLM that leverages the expressive representations of frozen models across both modalities.
-With vast streams of unimodal data available for large-scale unsupervised pretraining, our research question is how to optimally exploit this resource and investigate how little image-text \textit{paired} data, and thus weak human supervision, is needed to achieve competitive results.

-Our extensive evaluation of \methodname{} demonstrates the effectiveness of our approach in a variety of tasks. \methodname{} outperforms existing methods trained on the same data, such as CLIP \citep{radford_learning_2021} or LiT \citep{zhai_lit_2022}, by a significant margin on classification problems and performs competitively on retrieval and compositional reasoning problems.
-With a fraction of the data and learnable parameters, our method approaches the performance of CLIP models fully optimized on orders of magnitude more data.
-Moreover, by only training a single MLP on top of frozen representations, \methodname{} is an extremely lightweight framework that allows us to train our model with batch sizes of 16k on a single A100 GPU.
+Finally, we integrate frozen vision and language representations into a lightweight discriminative VLM, \methodname{}, demonstrating strong multimodal capabilities across a range of tasks.
+Despite using only a fraction of the data and learnable parameters, our method approaches the performance of fully optimized CLIP models trained on orders of magnitude more paired data.
+By capitalizing on the broad pretraining of modern LLMs, \methodname{} achieves remarkable cross-lingual zero-shot generalization to non-English languages, outperforming CLIP's performance of $1.4\%$ with $38.7\%$ for Chinese.
+The visual and linguistic expressiveness of LLM representations is particularly effective in nuanced and fine-grained tasks, resulting in above-CLIP compositional reasoning performance.
+Our results highlight the considerable extent to which language representations capture visual structure and semantics, enabling highly efficient alignment with vision embeddings using limited supervision and parameterization.